 According to the expert’s opinion, the 65 degrees to 85 degrees Celcius GPU temperatures are suitable for a GPU during gaming.

-But, sometimes, just because of some heavy working load, the GPU’s temp goes higher than 85 degrees & which brings harm to your GPU & it shorten the lifespan of your GPU.
+But, sometimes, just because of some heavy working load, the GPU’s temp goes higher than 85 degrees & which brings harm to your GPU & it shortens the lifespan of your GPU.

 Overclocking is a significant factor for gamers & in computing overclocking is the practice of increasing the clock rate of a computer to exceed that certified by the manufacturer.